gaukas/dochive.gaukas.wang/devops/legacy-canvas-lms.md

 {: .warning }
 > A huge problem of Canvas's repository is that the tags are almost always unbuildable.
 Only a few tags can eventually be built into a Canvas instance that does the job.
 Another problem is with the wiki comes with the repository, where dependencies are not version-pinned.

 So for this guide, we are going to use a specific tag that is known to work: `release/2022-01-19.127`.
 Alternatively, `release/2021-10-13.36` is also a tag with a working copy of Canvas that I have found.
+Note that only the later (the Oct 2021 one) is vulnerable to CVE-2021-36539.
+Apparently the patch has been developed before Jan 2022, and deployed to the hosted Canvas much later than that.

 ## Prerequisites